CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 Enter lyrics with phonemic symbol.

-When this option is turned on, the input mode switches to phoneme input mode, and the background of the lyrics input field changes to blue-grey.
+When this option is on, the input mode switches to phoneme input mode, and the background of the lyrics input field changes to blue-grey.

 ### Remove Rests